Find a Meeting Near You Phone icon 800-643-9618

-Each AA meeting is usually closed with a prayer or meditation, commonly known as “the AA prayer” and the “Serenity Prayer.”
-While the prayer has strong religious overtones, a person does not need to be religious to find it meaningful or helpful.
-Members who are religious may use this AA prayer in the framework of their religion, while others may think of it as a meditation on their higher power.
-A higher power need not be religious; it can be anything that a person thinks of as bigger and stronger than themselves, including the fellowship of the group.
+Some members may use this AA prayer in the framework of their religion, while others may think of it as a meditation to their higher power.
+A higher power can be anything that a person thinks of as bigger and stronger than themselves, including the fellowship of the group.

-Let’s review the Serenity Prayer, its history, its relationship to substance use, and how to best use it to facilitate recovery from alcohol misuse.
+Let’s review the Serenity Prayer, its history, its relationship to substance use, and how you can use it to facilitate recovery from alcohol misuse.

-The Serenity Prayer is the Alcoholics Anonymous (AA) prayer recited at the end of each AA meeting.
+The Serenity Prayer is the AA prayer recited at the end of each AA meeting.
 The purpose of the prayer is to serve as a daily reflection on the association between inner peace and freedom from substance use.
 Serenity requires acceptance on a minute-by-minute basis.

 The full Serenity Prayer is as follows: